KellyCHI22/JavaScript30/13-Slide-in-on-Scroll/README.md

 ### Example solution
 * The demo for example solution is here 👉 **[Click me](https://kellychi22.github.io/JavaScript30/13-Slide-in-on-Scroll/example-solution-demo/)**

-Compared to the solution using the Intersection Observer API, this approach requires more math (thus is more complicated, haha).
+Compared to the solution using the Intersection Observer API, this approach requires using a debouncing function and more math (thus is more complicated, haha).
 But there are still a few things to learn from.

 ```javascript
 function debounce(func, wait = 20, immediate = true) {